w3c/wai-intro-atag/content/index.md

 ---
-# translation notes are after "#" in this section
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after "#".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:"

 title: "Authoring Tool Accessibility Guidelines (ATAG) Overview"
 nav_title: "ATAG Overview"
-ref: /standards-guidelines/atag/   # Translators, do not change this
+lang: en  # Change "en" to the translated-language shortcode
+last_updated: 2023-12-07   # Put the date of this translation YYYY-MM-DD (with month in the middle)

+# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# contributors:
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   repository: w3c/wai-intro-atag
   path: content/index.md  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

-permalink: /standards-guidelines/atag/  # Add the language shortcode to the end, with no slash at end, for example: /standards-guidelines/atag/fr
+permalink: /standards-guidelines/atag/  # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr

-lang: en   # Change "en" to the translated language shortcode
-last_updated: 2022-12-01   # Put the date of this translation YYYY-MM-DD (with month in the middle)
-# translators:   # remove from the beginning of the line: "# " and add your name(s)
-# - name: Translator 1's Name
+ref: /standards-guidelines/atag/  # Do not change this

 layout: default
 feedbackmail: wai@w3.org

+# In the footer below:
+# Do not change the dates
+# Translate the other words, including "Date:" and "Editors:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
 footer: |
-  <p><strong>Date:</strong> Updated 1 December 2022.
+  <p><strong>Date:</strong> Updated 7 December 2023.
 First published July 2005.</p>
-  <p><strong>Editor:</strong> <a href="http://www.w3.org/People/shawn">Shawn Lawton Henry</a>.</p>
+  <p><strong>Editor:</strong> <a href="https://www.w3.org/People/shawn">Shawn Lawton Henry</a>.</p>
-  <p>Developed with input from the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>) and the Authoring Tool Accessibility Working Group (<a href="https://www.w3.org/WAI/AU/">AUWG</a>).</p>
+  <p>Developed with input from the Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>) and the Authoring Tool Accessibility Working Group (<a href="https://www.w3.org/WAI/AU/">AUWG</a>).</p>
 ---

 {::nomarkdown}
 {% include box.html type="start" h="2" title="Summary" class="full" %}